UniversityofWarwick/containers-dev-tomcat/README.md

 * Enable JRebel and XRebel with a simple environment variable
 * Easy to add more files (like configuration) to the classpath through a mount point

+Images are pushed to Docker Hub at https://hub.docker.com/r/universityofwarwick/dev-tomcat/tags

 ## Building

 `./build-image.sh` builds a version of the image, based on what's in `.env` and what other build args you pass it.
 The default should be to generate the most modern version.
 The GitHub workflow should handle pushing new versions up.
 There are a few alternative tags to select the JDK that your app requires.